Safety in the Chemistry Enterprise

 - Evidence-based safety policies developed using risk assessment and best available health and environmental information.

-- Robust risk assessment practices; preventive, sustainable and protective measures; and other evidence-based methods to protect human health and the environment.
+- Robust risk assessment practices that recognize the variability of risk among population groups; preventive, sustainable, and protective measures; and other evidence-based methods to protect human health and the environment.

 - Ongoing collection and dissemination of safety information is standardized, harmonized, accessible, and understandable to all users.